-The Australian Centre for Christianity and Culture (ACC&C) is an ecumenical body reflecting the faith background of approximately 61 per cent (13.5 million) of the Australian population.
+The Australian Centre for Christianity and Culture (ACC&C) is an ecumenical body that has deep roots in the Christian faith.
+It is the result of a formal partnership established in 1998 between the Anglican Diocese of Canberra & Goulburn and Charles Sturt University.
 The Centre is located on a five hectare site on the edge of the Parliamentary Triangle in Canberra.

 Our vision is to be the go to place for the interface between Christianity, Australian society, culture and Indigenous people.